-However, if we step away from the battlefield for a moment, we can see that the point of contention does not run as deep as the heat of battle might suggest.
-The thick camp has never denied the value of validation tailored to specific use contexts, just as the thin camp has never refused a truth claim when it's on offer.
-Some (Hood, 2009; Cizek, 2012) have suggested ways of accommodating both conceptions, where validity in terms of capturing true constructs sits at the core of validity theory and goal-specific validations help bridge theory with use contexts.
-Some theories of causation routinely invoke contextual information (e.g., Woodward, 2007), and Larroulet Philippi (2021) goes as far as arguing that it is impossible to have a context-independent causal account of validity at all.
-In other words, there is nothing intrinsically inconsistent for a theory to both provide causal information and do so in a context-sensitive way.
+However, if we step away from the battlefield for a moment, we could see that the point of contention is often not as fundamental as the nature of knowledge or the meaning of truth.
+The thick camp has never denied the value of validation talored to specific use contexts, just as the thin camp has never refused a truth claim when it's on offer.
+Peacemakers have suggested ways of accommodationg both conceptions (e.g., Hood, 2009; Cizek, 2012), where validity in terms of capturing true constructs sits at the core of validity theory, and goal-specific validations help bridge theory with use contexts.
 The ideal measurement should be both true and useful.

-The dispute, instead, is about a much more surface-level problem which, at the same time, has a much greater potential to cause harm.
+Instead, the dispute is about a much more surface-level problem which, at the same time, has a much greater potential to cause harm.
 Shepard (2016) points to an important stake in this fight that provides a positive reason for giving up validity's implication for truth:

-Having taught policy-makers, citizens and the courts to use the word validity, especially in high-stakes applications, we cannot after the fact substitute a more limited, technical definition of validity.
+Having taught policy-makers, citizens and the courts to use the word validity [in the pragmatic sense], especially in high-stakes applications, we cannot after the fact substitute a more limited, technical definition of validity.

-She goes on to cite several legal cases that rely on an understanding of validity as goal-specific, such as the 1971 Griggs v.
+She goes on to cite several legal cases that rely on an understanding of validity as context-specific, such as the 1971 Griggs v.
 Duke Power Co case, where the US Supreme Court ruled against the use of intelligence tests to select employees for higher level jobs because, as Justice Burger explained, tests were supposed to evaluate people only in their capacity as employees, not people in any holistic sense.
 Shepard argues that, since tests are routinely evaluated in the thin, argument-based sense, it is epistemically irresponsible to sneak truth in retrospectively.

-Recall that the IBE argument from validity to realism relies on the assumption that measurement is a descriptive project that aims at capturing some target that objectively exists in the world.
+Recall that the IBE argument from validity to realism relies on the assumption that measurement is a descriptive project that aims to capture some target that objectively exists in the world.
 To call a measurement valid is to claim that one has succeeded in this task, which implies the existence of this target that is supposed to have been successfully captured.
 As I have argued in Section 2, the view that measurement is a descriptive project about some objectively-existing part of the world does not fit many measurement situations.
 Consequently, to say that success in measurement implies a particular way the world has to be is both epistemically irresponsible and, as Shepard points out, politically dangerous.

 Nevertheless, I don't think we should see this as a simple defeat in our theorizing about measurement.
 The correspondence framework fails to provide a fruitful account of how measurement works not only because measurement often fails to correspond, but also because measurement often succeeds in doing a lot more than corresponding.
 What we need is to develop theories of measurement that properly respect its creative powers.
 In what follows, I turn to my positive thesis.
-I argue that, far from a mere concession in the face of practical challenges, the thin conception validity can serve as the basis of a new, and hopefully more scientifically fruitful, kind of measurement theories.
+I argue that, far from a mere concession in the face of practical challenges, the thin conception of validity can serve as the basis of a new, and hopefully more scientifically fruitful, kind of measurement theories.